datkumar/Configs/Terminal/README.md

   chsh -s $(which zsh)
   ```

 - Reboot the system.
-Open the terminal, it will it opens the **setup wizard** asking for multiple options to configure ZSH.
+Open the terminal, it opens the **setup wizard** asking for multiple options to configure ZSH.
 In the wizard, select options as per your preference.
 These will be saved in your Shell config file i.e. `~/.zshrc`

 - Ensure your shell being loaded is zsh whenever you open terminal